Bahu Begum (2019 TV series): Recurring

+Production

-ProductionBahu Begum was shot in Bikaner.
+Bahu Begum was shot in Bikaner.

 The series was launched at Bandra in Mumbai.

 Speaking about his character, Taneja said, " It’s a very layered character.
 He is a nice innocent boy who is a nawab.
 He has that aura and personality.
 He has come home after studying in London and knows it’s his responsibility to serve the city.
 Azaan is young, fun-loving but has a slight anger issue."

 In October 2019, Mohammed Nazim quit due to his mother's illness.